hesham92/NewsAppMVP/README.md

 ### Overview:

-this sample app to apply MVP architecture + Software principals, i tried to pick the easiest solution but in the same time not break the software principals.
+this sample app to apply MVP architecture + Software principals, i tried to keep it simple without breaking the software principals.

 ### Requirements